razorpay/razorpay-ios-sample-app/Swift Sample App/razorpay-pod-sample/Readme.md

 2. Open .xcworkspace (not .xcodeproj) with Xcode.
 3. Fill in the `KEY_ID` constant in `./Razorpay Sample App/RazorpaySampleApp/ViewController.m` with your Razorpay [test "key"](https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/#api-keys/).
 This key should start with `rzp_test`.

+4. Whenever you are ready to go live, don't forget to update test key to [live "key"](https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/#api-keys/).
+This key should start with `rzp_live`.

 After this is done, you can make test payments through the app and see them in your [Razorpay dashboard](https://dashboard.razorpay.com).

 ## Features | Docs